 The house featured a single long reception room divided into a living/soft-furnished area at the front and a more enclosed dining area with a serving hatch from the kitchen and a side view onto a sun-terrace.
 Gane set the dining area out with a neat fitted cupboard and tubular furniture by British manufacturer PEL (albeit copies of continental designs).
 Note the light fittings and the elegant plain rug.
 He was clearly pragmatic and the other half of the room has a more decorative theme with a dramatic moon-shaped suite.

-It seems to be less well known that the EAW were brave enough to commission two All Electric Houses.
+It seems to be less well known that the EAW were brave enough to commission two All-Electric Houses.
 The second one was about a mile away in Sneyd Park and was identical although not kitted out as a show house by Gane’s.
 Sadly it has suffered very badly indeed over the years – I can’t bring myself to post a photo.

 This is a version of a post published on Oliver Kent’s blog Clay and Fire.
+Revised 7 Jan 2022.